 Skip to main content

 I am an experienced educator holding a Senior Fellowship of the Higher Education Academy (SFHEA), a National Art Design and Media Teaching Fellowship (ADMHEA), and a Kingston University Teaching Fellowship.
 I have taught nationally and internationally and currently teach on the multi-award winning BA Illustration Animation course at Kingston.
-I am also an external examiner at other institutions.
+I have also been an external examiner at a range of other institutions.

 Alongside this I have maintained an active practice and profile as an illustrator, designer and artist working for the likes of The Independent, Creative review, The Times, The Guardian, and Blueprint and I continue to hold exhibitions at home and abroad (including a solo exhibition at The Southbank Centre, London).